 Reskilling: Why It’s More Important Now Than Ever

-While recruitment agencies across the globe are forced to re-examine the way they do business in light of the recent global events, we understand that you still have a commitment to your clients and candidates to be as effective as possible.
+While staffing firms across the globe are forced to re-examine the way they do business in light of the recent global events, we understand that you still have a commitment to your clients and candidates to be as effective as possible.
 With that in mind, here is everything you need to know about reskilling to meet internal and external demands.

 One initiative that could help you maintain your business: reskilling your candidates or existing staff to focus on meeting key demands.
 Reskilling is the process of helping workers turn outmoded skills into ones that are applicable to the modern world and current situation, whatever that may look like.
 In other words, the goal of reskilling is to uplevel candidates or internal staff with relevant skills needed in a particular role, which may differ from the skills needed in their current role.

 How can you ensure your business continues to run during a time of such uncertainty?
 Use your existing workforce to fill crucial roles, even if those differ from their current job.
-Like businesses that are pivoting to produce hand sanitiser during the COVID-19 pandemic, recruitment businesses can pivot their workforce to meet the needs and demands of the industry and their clients.
+Like businesses that are pivoting to produce hand sanitizer during the COVID-19 pandemic, staffing businesses can pivot their workforce to meet the needs and demands of the industry and their clients.

 Where to Begin

 As part of our annual Global Recruitment Insights and Data (GRID) survey, we asked more than 2,000 recruitment industry professionals across 10 countries to reflect on the opportunities and challenges they’re facing in 2020.
 Unsurprisingly, concerns about the talent shortage were abundant even before the COVID-19 pandemic had fully taken shape.

 With so many things changing on a daily basis, it can be difficult to pinpoint exactly how to begin any reskilling efforts.
 If your business has identified key roles not filled with traditional methods, such as sourcing and recruiting talent through the usual channels, reskilling can be the shift in focus your team needs.